MohamedYousefCS/Travel-Website-API/README.md

         dotnet add package Microsoft.EntityFrameworkCore.Tools
     ```
 4. Build the project to resolve any dependencies.
-5. Run the application to start using the Attendance Management System.
+5. Run the application to start using the Travel Website System.

 ## Team Members: